-An increasing number of residents settled in the Groom Creek area, but few chose to remain the year round because of the severity of the winters.
+An increasing number of residents settled in the Groom Creek area, but few chose to remain year-round because of the severity of the winters.
 However, by 1901 there were enough families at the location of the present Groom Creek settlement to warrant establishing a post office.
-The name selected was Oakdale, because of the situation of the community in a grove of oaks.
+The name selected was Oakdale because of the situation of the community in a grove of oaks.
 Officially the name lasted about six weeks, at which time it was changed to Groom Creek.
 The townsite for Groom Creek City was recorded in Prescott in 1903.

-The trees on Spruce Mountain are referred to as spruce, but they are actually Douglas fir.
+The trees on Spruce Mountain are referred to as spruce, but they are Douglas-Fir.

 We press on, leaving the cabin and returning to the trail.

-, giving the impression we are not in a drought.
-It is easy for me while walking to let my mind wonder; to day dream about having a cabin out in the middle of nowhere or ponder about the world's problems and coming to the conclusion I cannot solve it, nor anyone else.
+From time to time, the trail appears lush and green, giving the impression we are not in a drought.
+It is easy for me while walking to let my mind wander, daydream about having a cabin out in the middle of nowhere, ponder about the world's problems, and conclude I cannot solve it, nor anyone else.
 To fantasies about meeting a wild, beautiful, intelligent woman on the trail who appreciates hiking as much as I do.
-And on occasions I try to compose haiku's in my mind:
+And on occasions, I try to compose haiku's in my mind:

 friend is the breeze of nature